Who we are… Tremor International Ltd. is a global leader in advertising technologies with operations in more than 60 countries.

 Tremor International has an audit committee, a remuneration committee and a nomination committee with formally delegated rules and responsibilities.

-The Audit Committee is comprised of Neil Jones, Joanna Parnell and Chris Stibbs and chaired by Neil Jones.
+The Audit Committee is comprised of Neil Jones (Chairman), Christopher Stibbs and Joanna Parnell.
 The Audit Committee is expected to meet at least four times a year and otherwise as required.
 It has responsibility for ensuring that the financial performance of the Company is properly reported on and reviewed, and its role includes monitoring the integrity of the financial statements of the Company (including annual and interim accounts and results announcements), reviewing internal control and risk management systems, reviewing any changes to accounting policies, reviewing and monitoring the extent of the non-audit services undertaken by external auditors and advising on the appointment of external auditors.
 In addition, under the Companies Law, the Audit Committee is required to monitor deficiencies in the administration of the Company, including by consulting with the internal auditor and independent accountants, to review, classify and approve related party transactions and extraordinary transactions, to review the internal auditor’s audit plan and to establish and monitor whistle-blower procedures.
 The Audit Committee has unrestricted access to the Company’s external auditors.

-The Nomination Committee is currently comprised of Neil Jones and Joanna Parnell with the Chairman of the Committee due to be appointed shortly.
+The Nomination Committee is currently comprised of Christopher Stibbs (Chairman), Neil Jones and Joanna Parnell.
 It is expected to meet not less than once a year and at such other times as required.
 The Nomination Committee has responsibility for reviewing the structure, size and composition (including the skills, knowledge and experience) of the Board and giving full consideration to succession planning.
 The Nomination Committee also has responsibility for recommending new appointments to the Board and to the other Board committees.
 It is responsible for identifying suitable candidates for board membership and monitoring the performance and suitability of the current Board on an ongoing basis.

 AIM Rule 26